canonical/jenkins-k8s-operator/docs/how-to/configure-update-time-range.md

 ### Configure update-time-range

-To configure when the Jenkins-k8s should check for patch and automatically update, you can apply the update-time-range configuration.
+To configure when Jenkins-k8s looks up for patches and automatically update, you can apply the update-time-range configuration.
 Note that patch updates are applicable only to releases within the same [LTS](https://www.jenkins.io/download/lts/) version.